Biden to host leaders of Sweden, Finland amid NATO bids | Politics

 The White House said they would discuss the two countries' applications to join the mutual defense alliance, as well as European security broadly.
 The requests by the long-neutral nations to join NATO have been widely lauded within the alliance as a rebuke of Russia after its invasion of Ukraine, though Turkey has expressed reservations.

+Secretary of State Antony Blinken, who has spoken with Çavusoglu, will see him again on the margins of a special U.N.
+Security Council meeting on Wednesday in New York.
+He has voiced optimism that all NATO members would support bids from Finland and Sweden.

+White House press secretary Karine Jean-Pierre said Tuesday that the administration is “very confident” that an agreement would be reached for the two countries to join the alliance.

-The meeting is set to take place before Biden departs Washington for a four-day trip to South Korea and Japan.
+Thursday's White House meeting between Biden and the two leaders is set to take place before Biden departs Washington for a four-day trip to South Korea and Japan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)